At first glance, it might not seem like it, but this is one of the most important questions a human being can ask!

 Advent

-The Church year begins with Advent, a season which encompasses four weeks of preparation – first to await Christ’s second advent to judge the living and the dead (2 Pet 3:11-14; 1 John 3:2-3), but also to celebrate his first advent at the Incarnation.
+The Church year begins with Advent.
+This is a season that encompasses four weeks of preparation.
+First, we await Christโs second advent to judge the living and the dead (2 Pet 3:11-14; 1 John 3:2-3), but we also celebrate his first advent at the Incarnation.

 (If you’d like to learn more about Advent, click here to read our Rookie Anglican Guide.)